mredem96/allInOneRepository-codeAlmostEverySingleDay/_4_ideas/README.md

 # idea2

 implementing the following artificial intelligence model in tensorflo:
-- deep convolutional swarm of hybrid bid and artificial neural networks
+- deep convolutional recursive swarm of hybrid bid and artificial neural networks